aicostmanager/aicostmanager-python/docs/configuration.md

 ## Triggered Limits Refresh

-- During client initialization, the SDK fetches `/configs` and (if unchanged) then `/triggered-limits`
 - If the INI cache lacks triggered limit payloads, the SDK fetches limits from the API and stores them
 - Delivery responses can also update triggered limits automatically